mladimatija/wp-graphql-astro/README.md

 4. Add your environment variables (WORDPRESS_API_URL, PUBLIC_SITE_URL, etc)
 5. Ensure the Netlify adapter is configured in `astro.config.mjs` (already included)

-The project can also be deployed on other platforms that support SSR:
+The project can also be deployed on other platforms:

 - **Vercel**: Replace the Netlify adapter with Vercel adapter
 - **Cloudflare**: Use the Cloudflare adapter
 - **Node.js**: Use the Node adapter for traditional hosting
+- **Static hosting**: The default build produces static files that can be hosted anywhere

 ## Development Workflow